richard-clark/s3-podcast/README.md

 s3Podcast(bucketName, data);
 ```

-The URL of the podcast will be <https://s3.amazonaws.com/podcast-test/feed.rss> (since the bucket name in this case is `podcast-test`).
+In this example, the URL of the podcast will be <https://s3.amazonaws.com/podcast-test/feed.rss> (since the bucket name in this case is `podcast-test`).

 ## Installation and Setup

 You can install the package using `npm`:

 ```
-npm install
+npm install s3-podcast
 ```

 This package wraps the [AWS SDK for Node.js](https://aws.amazon.com/sdk-for-node-js/).
 Before using this package, you'll need to provide the SDK with a valid set of credentials.
 This is typically done by creating a file at `~/.aws/credentials` (on Mac/Linux) with a format like this: